-There may be additional licensure fees that are determined by the individual State Board of Nursing.
+There may be additional licensure fees that are determined by the individual State Boards of Nursing.
 You can pay this fee online or over the phone using a credit, debit, or prepaid card.

 How Do I Study for the NCLEX-PN Exam?

-Fortunately, there is an abundance of online resources, practice questions, and study guides that can provide you the tools you need to pass the NCLEX-PN.
+Fortunately, there are myriad online resources, practice questions, and study guides that can provide you the tools you need to pass the NCLEX-PN.

-To make things easier, we created a list of the top five test prep tips that will help you pass the NCLEX-PN on your first attempt.
+To make things easier, we’ve created a list of the top five test prep tips that will help you pass the NCLEX-PN on your first attempt.